TeachmanLab/MT-Data-CalmThinkingStudy/Data Cleaning/README.md

 #### Filtering on System-Generated Timestamps

 Part I of [4_clean_data.R](#4_clean_dataR) creates "system_date_time_earliest" and "system_date_time_latest" in each table given that some tables have multiple system-generated timestamps.
-They are the earliest and latest timestamps, respectively, for each row in the table.
-These can be useful for filtering the entire dataset by timestamp.
+They are the earliest and latest timestamps for each row in the table--useful for filtering the entire dataset.

 #### Session-Related Columns

 Part I of [4_clean_data.R](#4_clean_dataR) reveals that in some tables (e.g., "dass21_as") "session" conflates time point with other information (e.g., eligibility status).
-In these tables, "session" is renamed to reflect the information it contains (e.g., "session_and_eligibility_status"), and "session_only" is created to reflect only the time point.
+Here, "session" is renamed to reflect the information it contains (e.g., "session_and_eligibility_status"), and "session_only" is created to reflect only the time point.
 In some tables (i.e., "angular_training", "gift_log") it is unclear how to extract the time point, so these tables lack "session_only".
 In tables where "session" does not conflate time point with other information, "session" is renamed "session_only".

 Thus, "session_only" is the preferred column for filtering by time point, but not all tables have it.
 Moreover, "session_only" includes values of "COMPLETE" in some tables (i.e., "action_log", "email_log") but not others (i.e., "task_log").
 As a result, care must be taken when filtering by time point.